 Dollywood’s Splash Country (May 13, 2023 – September 10, 2023)

 Regular (Ages 10+) $49.40 (vs. $61.70 at the park) Child (Ages 4-9) $38.15 (vs. $50.45 at the park)

 Dollywood’s Splash Country 2023 Operating Calendar

 Please note that Bowater Credit Union does not add any service charges or fees to the price of discount tickets.
 The price we pay the attraction is the price you, the member pays.
-Bowater Credit Union offers these discount tickets as a service to our members, because everything we do, we do for you.
+Bowater Credit Union offers these discount tickets as a service to our members, to help you Own Your Financial Future.

 How would you use $1,000 to make our community better?

 Bowater Credit Union Pays It Forward for the community

 We want to know: If someone gave you $1,000, how could you use it to make our community a better place to live, work, or go to school?

 Submit a letter of 500 words or less that supports your favorite nonprofit.

 Just send us a letter or email of 500 words or less that describes how your favorite non-profit could use $1,000 to make our 5-county community better (Bradley, McMinn, Meigs, Monroe, and Polk Counties).
 Examples of charities are your local school foundation, your local hospital, a summer camp program for special needs children, a local food bank, the possibilities are everywhere!